flx-team/lotos-old/README.md

 ### How delete kepped datas

-For delete kepped datas using filters you can use methods _Burn_, _BurnMany_ in IStorage.
+For delete kepped datas using filters you can use methods _Burn_, _BurnMany_ of IStorage.
 This methods use expression filter.

 _Burn_ method deletes first find data, matching expression filter.